Foraging for wild berries is definitely a prickly adventure, but the payoff is definitely worth all of the bother.

 Juneberries, like mulberries, grow from a tree rather than a bramble or a bush.
 They are most commonly found in the Pacific Northwest.

 These wild berries have a glorious mixture of tartness and a sweet savory flavor.
-Juneberries are incredible juicy and are rather plump.
+Juneberries are incredibly juicy and are rather plump.
 One of the traditional homesteading ways to use juneberries is to turn them into jam that has also been infused with rose petals.

 These tart wild berries are also prevalent through the bulk of North America.
 They are also found along the edges of the woods, and are sometimes referred to as Japanese wineberries.